"The Hidden Economy"

 The segment, however, is couched between other portions that intrigue, entertain or enlighten.
 Thus, while mature viewers should approach all of the segments with some caution, most should experience an intellectually satisfying, provocative time at the movies.
 Since MOVIEGUIDE® cannot, however, exhaustively research all the points made in this movie, viewers should be careful and do research of the opposing viewpoints before they accept anything in FREAKONOMICS as dogma.
 The movie also has brief foul language, brief drug references and suggestive dancing by skimpily clad women in one scene.

+FREAKONOMICS is a fascinating and largely entertaining documentary analyzing the theories of a University of Chicago and a journalist from their book by the same name.
+The book became a worldwide phenomenon since being released in 2005.
+For instance, one main segment explores how the names given people at birth are often affected by their race or social standing and affect their later success in life.
+Another studies whether giving poor children money to improve their grades pays off with success.
+The most controversial segment is one suggesting abortion of potential young criminals is the main reason for recent reductions in violent crime in the United States.
 Some of the segments in FREAKONOMICS are intriguing and worth pursuing.
 However, as the abortion segment shows, there’s a strong sense of moral relativism in some segments.
 This leads to a Romantic worldview overall suggesting that the ends justify the means.
 The movie also contains brief foul language, brief drug references and suggestive dancing by skimpily clad women in one scene.
 Thus, extreme caution is warranted.
 Viewers should be careful and do research of opposing viewpoints before they accept anything in FREAKONOMICS as dogma.